Chairman resigns over cuts

 Boards set up to ensure vulnerable people get the care they deserve

-The safeguarding boards were set up as statutory organisations which work to bring together councils, the police and the NHS.
-They were brought into being to ensure that care for vulnerable people, such as the elderly and those with learning difficulties, is delivered in an appropriate manner.
+The safeguarding boards were set up as statutory organisations which work to bring together councils, the police, and the NHS.
+They were brought into being to ensure that care for vulnerable people, such as the elderly and those with learning difficulties, is delivered appropriately.

-A spokesperson for the Department for Communities and Local Government stated that by the end of the parliamentary term, funding for local council amenities should be financed locally through council tax and business rates and this should go some way to improving services.
+A spokesperson for the Department for Communities and Local Government stated that by the end of the parliamentary term, funding for local council amenities should be financed locally through council tax and business rates.
+Which should go some way to improving services.
 He said that local government had been campaigning for decades to take funding away from central government.

 « Children contract condition at zorbing party